smithy-lang/smithy/docs/source/1.0/spec/core/protocol-traits.rst

            in order to successfully use the protocol.
 Each shape MUST exist and MUST be a trait.
 Code generators SHOULD ensure that they support each listed trait.
+       * - noInlineDocumentSupport
+         - ``boolean``
+         - If set to ``true``, indicates that this protocol does not support :ref:`document <document-type>` shapes.
+A service that uses such a protocol MUST NOT contain any document shapes in their service closure.

 Smithy is protocol agnostic, which means it focuses on the interfaces and abstractions that are provided to end-users rather than how the data is sent